WPAT-FM: Changes in ownership

-After being based in Newark, WPAT-AM-FM moved to studios on Church Street in Paterson.
+After being based in Newark, WPAT-AM-FM moved to studios on Church Street in Paterson, New Jersey.
 The stations later relocated to studios at the four-tower transmitter site of the AM station, at 1396 Broad Street in Clifton, New Jersey.
 WPAT-AM-FM were purchased by Capital Cities Communications in 1961.

-In 1985, Capital Cities announced that it would buy the ABC Network, including its television and radio stations.
-As a result of Federal Communications Commission regulations at the time, the company decided to sell WPAT-AM-FM because ABC already owned 770 WABC and 95.5 WPLJ in New York City.
-(A broadcasting company could only own one AM and one FM station in each market.)
-The WPAT stations were sold to Park Communications, owned by Roy H. Park.
+In 1985, Capital Cities announced that it would buy the American Broadcasting Company (ABC), including its television and radio stations.
+As a result of Federal Communications Commission regulations at the time, it was decided that WPAT-AM-FM would be sold, because ABC already owned WABC and WPLJ in New York City (a broadcasting company could only own one AM and one FM station in each market).
+The WPAT radio stations were then sold to Park Communications, owned by Roy H. Park.

 Switch to Spanish-language programming

-In October 1995, Park Communications announced the sale of WPAT FM to Spanish Broadcasting System, owners of WSKQ.
+In October 1995, Park Communications announced the sale of WPAT-FM to Spanish Broadcasting System (SBS), owners of WSKQ.
 The sale included the license and transmitter, and excluded real estate, sales contracts employment contracts, internal equipment, and leases.
-The building was sold with AM 930 WPAT.
-On January 19, 1996, at 11:59 pm, WPAT-FM ceased being an English-language station when control was switched over to current owners Spanish Broadcasting System.
+The building would be included in the separate sale of WPAT AM.
+On January 19, 1996, at 11:59 pm, WPAT-FM ceased being an English-language station when control was switched over SBS.
 WPAT-FM DJ Karen Carson did the last air shift for the station's adult contemporary format that day.
 Operations Director Ken Mackenzie gave a farewell speech right before the station ended its broadcast.

 Immediately after the station signed off from Clifton, a new Spanish-language adult contemporary format signed on from SBS studios in Manhattan.
 The branding became "Suave 93.1" ("Smooth 93.1").
-Eventually, on February 4, 1998, the station's branding was changed to "Amor 93.1" ("Love 93.1") and in January 2002, returned to "93.1 Amor" ("93.1 Love").
+Eventually, on February 4, 1998, the station's branding was changed to "Amor 93.1" ("Love 93.1") and in January 2002, modified to "93.1 Amor" ("93.1 Love").
 Over time, the station transitioned from Spanish AC to Spanish tropical music.